atkinsroy/HPEwarranty/README.md

     PS> Get-module Selenium -Listavailable
 ```

-2. This location of the module will depend on the installed version of PowerShell and on the scope chosen (Allusers/CurrentUser)
+2. The location of the installed module will depend on the version of PowerShell you have and on the scope chosen above (Allusers/CurrentUser)

 3. If using PowerShell 7.x and scope is AllUsers, enter the following (adjust as necessary):